bit-tasks/verify-lane-in-consumer/README.md

 ### `test-command`

-The command to run the tests.
+The command to run the tests after the dependencies from the lane were installed.
 Default is `npm test`.
+This is especially usefull when you use the `skip-push` input to run the installation without committing the changes back (in this case your CI will not be triggered and you would need to explicitly define a testing script).

 ### `skip-push`